 If “T-Bone’s Doom Juice” sounds unsafe for human consumption, that’s because it almost is.
 The chicken wing sauce is crafted from the world’s hottest chilli – the Carolina Reaper, which is grown in northern New South Wales – but it tastes more like something extracted from between the fifth and sixth level of hell.

 The guys at Darlinghurst’s incoming Wings and Tins make it in-house and are seriously considering a legal waiver for anyone game enough to give it a go.
-It’s opening at the old No Name site this Saturday with a slew of buffalo-wing dishes and tinned beer.
+It’s taken over the old No Name site with a slew of buffalo-wing dishes and tinned beer.

 Owners Anthony Macfarlane and Alfredo Perez met two years ago in Mexico.
 Perez owns one of Mexico’s most successful wing joints, Wing Man.
 “I was on a surfing trip when I met Alfie, who ended up showing me around Mexico,” says Macfarlane.
 “We became best mates while smashing wings and beers across the country and both realised that there was nobody in Sydney really owning the wing game, so that’s how the idea came about.”